 Fig 4.2

 Fig 4.1 and 4.2 were created with R Studio ggplot2 package.

 Both structures of the protein had a global energy score difference of around 106; however, from amino acid 66 to 69, there was a significant difference.
 A subarray range of ten residues was used to discover the local energy scores.
+Ten was arbitrarily chosen, because it gave the most clear energy score levels.

 A further investigation was performed to discover the structure differences owing to the high difference in energy score at the local residue sequence.
 Both protein structures were superimposed using UCSF Chimera’s Matchmaker Algorithm for structure comparison using best-alignment of chains between structures.
 Residues #60 to 80 with seqence AAALVPWKNENAGIDGTKA were selected and focused on to view structure differences that would cause such a large energy score difference.
 The range was chosen by identifying the region of the highest local energy score difference between both protein structures and extending the ranges by an arbitrary amount.